Friday, February 23, 2018

 Learning to Love Others the Way God Loves Me

-In review of 1 Corinthians 13:7 it says, “Love never stops being patient, never stops believing, never stops hoping, never gives up.”
+In review of 1 Corinthians 13:7 it says, “Love never stops being patient, never stops believing, never stops hoping, never gives up” (GW).

 What this means to me:

-The same love that God gives to me, is what I am to offer to everyone else that I come in contact with.
+The same love that God gives to me, he wants me to offer to everybody else that I come in contact with.
 It’s not an option or a suggestion.
-It’s a command: John 13:34 says, “Now I am giving you a new commandment: Love each other.
-Just as I have loved you, you should love each other” (NLT).
+It’s a command from Jesus himself: “Now I am giving you a new commandment: Love each other.
+Just as I have loved you, you should love each other” (John 13:34 NLT).

-God’s Word tells me that I must love everybody; whether I like them or not, in the same manner that Christ loves me.
-This means I am to accept them completely, love them unconditionally, forgive them totally, and consider them extremely valuable.
-Love executed under these guidelines will ultimately transform my relationships.
+As a follower of Christ, I must love everybody, whether I like them or not, in the same way that Christ loves me.
+That means I am to accept them completely, love them unconditionally, forgive them totally, and consider them extremely valuable.

-Today’s verse reminds me that, “Love never stops being patient, never stops believing, never stops hoping, never gives up” (1 Corinthians 13:7 GW).
+The Bible says in 1 Corinthians 13:7, “Love never stops being patient, never stops believing, never stops hoping, never gives up” (GW).

-This is a statement of how God loves and treats me.
-God never stops being patient with me, and never stops believing in me.
-In addition, God never stops hoping for the best for me and my life.
-More importantly, He will never gives up on me.
-This is what God expects me to do with everybody else I encounter.
+This is how God loves you.
+God never stops being patient with me.
+God never stops believing in me.
+God never stops hoping for the best in my life.
+God never gives up on me.
+And that’s what God wants me to do with everybody else.

-So, when it says, “Love never stops being patient.”
-This means a love that extends grace.
-I need to offer grace to others, regardless.
+“Love never stops being patient.”
+That means love extends grace.
+I offer grace to others.

 “Love never stops believing.”
-This means it expresses faith.
-I communicate to others that, “Even though we’re having a tough time, I will never stop believing in you.”
+That means it expresses faith.
+I tell someone, “Even though we’re having a tough time, I will never stop believing in you.”

 “Love never stops hoping.”
-This means love expects the best.
-Am I expecting the best in my relationships, or have I settled for less than the best?
+That means love expects the best.
+Am I expecting the best in my marriage, or have I settled for less than the best?

 In review of Job 21:23, 25 it says, “One person dies in full vigor, completely secure and at ease . . .
 Another dies in bitterness of soul,...